hasezoey/yt-downloader-rust/README.md

 - Linux / Mac - build with POSIX system paths in mind
 - youtube-dl is installed and be accessable via the command `youtube-dl`
 - ffmpeg is installed and be accessable via the command `ffmpeg`
-- rust stable 1.40 or higher is installed
+- rust stable 1.40 or higher
 - having `cargo-make` installed for extra scripts [clippy, etc - build would still work without it]

 ## Usage